The day has finally arrived! Today, December 31, 2021, CentOS Linux 8 reaches End-of-Life (EOL).

 The distro is a complete binary-compatible release using the Red Hat Enterprise Linux operating system source code.
-All you have to do to switch from CentOS 8 to the latest Rocky release is just to follow our CentOS 8 to Rocky Linux 8 Migration: A Step-by-Step Tutorial.
+So to switch from CentOS 8 to the latest Rocky release, follow our excellent guide on the subject, “CentOS 8 to Rocky Linux 8 Migration: A Step-by-Step Tutorial.”

 If you have CentOS 8 installed, an automated migration script is available to help you migrate seamlessly to the latest version of AlmaLinux.

 Indeed, AlmaLinux and Rocky Linux have found the perfect solution to make migrating processes very simple.
 Furthermore, the migrations are done “in-place,” meaning that all your data, apps, and settings will be preserved.